-Yale was founded with a donation of books, and the library remains the cornerstone of the school.
-Today it includes more than twenty sites, of which Sterling Memorial Library is the largest and most multi-disciplinary repository.
+Yale was founded with a donation of books, and the library remains the heart of the University.
+Today it includes twenty-two sites, of which Sterling Memorial Library is the largest and most multi-disciplinary repository.
 Reminiscent of great cathedrals, Sterling's vaulted arches and leaded-glass windows are a tribute to the wealth of knowledge housed within its stone walls.